ResetXPDR/MSFS_AutoFPS/README.md

       - Recommended GPU-Z settings are to minimise on close, load at windows startup (minimised), and to minimise to the system tray on the general tab, and refresh sensors while GPU-Z is in the background on the sensors tab.
       - Ensure the GPU shown on the GPU-Z GPU dropdown list is the same as the GPU being used for MSFS.
       - The feature will be disabled if GPU-Z is not found running.
-    - Uses two thresholds for VRAM usage, both changeable in the app root directory config file after running the app once after updating:
+    - Uses two thresholds for VRAM usage, both changeable in the app root directory config file (not the one in the bin subdirectory) after running the app once after updating:
-      - Hold threshold, defaults to > 96% VRAM in use and will cap TLOD to its current value, even if favourable performance conditions exist.
+      - VRAMOverflowHoldTLOD threshold, defaults to > 96% VRAM in use and will cap TLOD to its current value, even if favourable performance conditions exist.
-      - Reduce threshold, defaults to > 98% VRAM in use and will progressively reduce TLOD down until the Hold threshold is achieved, but no lower than the default low-end setting in MSFS of 25.
+      - VRAMOverflowReduceTLOD threshold, defaults to > 98% VRAM in use and will progressively reduce TLOD down until the Hold threshold is achieved, but no lower than the default low-end setting in MSFS of 25.
     - When VRAM use drops back below the Hold threshold and favourable performance conditions exist, TLOD will progressively increase up to TLOD Min/Base and the feature will disengage.
     - If you are continually experiencing auto TLOD limiting activating, consider reducing your app TLOD settings and/or reducing other MSFS graphics settings.
   - Status Message - Displays key system messages, such as: